iskandr/fancyimpute/README.md

 # fancyimpute

-A variety of matrix completion and imputation algorithms implemented in Python.
+A variety of matrix completion and imputation algorithms implemented in Python 3.6.

 ## Usage